ajaysub110/starter-academic/content/publication/turner2022mlGeNN/index.md

 ---
-title: "Reinforcement learning and its connections with neuroscience and psychology"
+title: "mlGeNN: Accelerating SNN inference using GPU-Enabled Neural Networks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- James Paul Turner
+- James C Knight
 - admin
-- Sharad Chitlangia
-- Veeky Baths
+- Thomas Nowotny

 # Author notes (optional)
 # author_notes:

-date: "2021-02-01T00:00:00Z"
+date: "2022-02-28T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-10-22T00:00:00Z"
+publishDate: "2022-02-28T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;